 It was initially supposed to be on an island within the Yamuna.
 After being conquered by the Mughals, this was linked to the Red Fort via an arched bridge across the Yamuna.
 It was later used as a prison primarily.
-A map depicting the formation of the fort would give you an idea of the how the fort must have been in its hay days.
+A map depicting the formation of the fort would give you an idea of how the fort must have been in its hay days.

 Salimgarh Fort & Smarak

 They are a part of the red fort complex.
 Though if you do not follow the signs you are also most likely to miss it.
-This part of the red fort complex was absolutely deserted.
+This part of the Red Fort complex was absolutely deserted.
 I was the only tourist here for more than 2 hours.
 And could only see a few Army jawans here and there, in sharp contrast to the crowd at Red Fort.
 If you are not keen on the Indian Independence movement, there is nothing much to see here.
 A guided tour of the place would help.
 But I am not sure if there are guides who have been trained in the history of this part, on the face of it, it does not look like so.

 Be careful in taking pictures around this area.
 Though no sign tells you not to take pictures, the army personnel around the area would tell you that it is a restricted area.